 Nature, then, is twofold: primary combination, and the complete form (eidos) or shape (morphē).
 When a thing does have its form or pattern, it is a nature, which exists as a structure or shape, but only at the outcome of a genetic process, not in or as the process itself.

-It is still necessary to explain why for Aristotle a nature counts as a being, and why what comes to be starts to count as a nature all at once.
-My claim in the rest of this section will be that what makes a generated individual into a nature and a being is that it has come to be a particular kind of source of change.
-The difficulty lies in working out the teleological structure of the genetic process that gives rise to this.
+Why, for Aristotle, does a nature count as a being, and why does what comes to be start to count as a nature all at once?
+Aristotle’s thesis, I argue, is that what makes a generated individual into a nature and a being is that it has come to be a particular kind of source of change.
+The difficulty lies in working out the teleological structure of the genetic process that gives rise to this.In the rest of this section, then, my aim will be to spell out Aristotle’s theory of emergence.

 Generation of Sources

-We need to see what structure Aristotle ascribes to sources generated as outcomes.
+We need to see what structure Aristotle ascribes to the generation of sources.
 His most sustained description is in Phys.
 II.1.
 Here Aristotle engages Empedocles’s material reductivist position through a surrogate, namely Antiphon.
 Antiphon’s evidence for the primacy of underlying material and the illegitimacy of composites is that if a bed could generate something when you planted it, what would emerge is not a bed, but a tree.
 Nature is not, he claimed, the shape (the bed), but the less structured underlying material (the wood) (Phys.
 II.1 193a10–29).
 Extending this argument downward yields Empedocles’s and Antiphon’s claim that all structure or shape is incidental, rhythmic, and temporary, while the underlying material stuff is what really is.

 But Aristotle uses the basis of both Empedocles’s and Antiphon’s argument, namely that what generates is what is, to argue that the form is also nature: